SIMEXP/lab-documentation/source/data/project.md

 ### Migrating an existing project to another cluster

-TODO: install with ssh from the other cluster.
+TODO: install with ssh from the other cluster, to allow migrating large files.

 ## Using pre-installed dataset in your project

 You can list the existing datasets with `lsdatasets`.
-TODO: write the command that looks at `/project/*-pbellec/DATA` as a bashrc alias.

 If a dataset you want to use is not there, ask the data admins of the lab to install it.
 TODO:link to procedure

-A dataset can have multiple version: you can list the version with: `showdataset <dataset_name>` TODO: alias to list git tags
+A dataset can have multiple version: you can list the version with: `showdataset <dataset_name>` .

 Once you activated the project using `workon <my_project>`, you can add datasets from the one listed to your project using.
-`use_dataset <dataset_name>==<version>` TODO: write the command/alias for datalad install reckless as a subdataset in the current PROJECT_DIR/data/ and checkout tag.
+`use_dataset <dataset_name> <version>` TODO: write the command/alias for datalad install reckless as a subdataset in the current PROJECT_DIR/data/ and checkout tag.

 The dataset is now installed in the `data` directory of the current project directory.

 ## keeping packages in sync